Graduate Admissions

 In addition to the admission requirements and procedures above, international students must submit the following documents:

 Students with high school or college diploma and transcripts that are not in English are required to have their diploma and transcripts translated and evaluated by an approved authority at students’ expense.
-CalUMS only accepts credential evaluations completed by a credential evaluation organization which is a member of the NACES or AACRAO.
+CalUMS only accepts credential evaluations completed by a credential evaluation organization that is a member of the NACES or AICE.

-• Financial Statement that shows adequate funds to support tuition, living expense and other fees for completion of the program for the student’s first-year study (if international student)
+• Financial Statement that shows adequate funds to support tuition, living expenses and other fees for completion of the program for the student’s first-year study (if international student)

 Any documents submitted to the admissions will become the sole property of CalUMS and will not be returned at any circumstances.